mahuntington/panpsychism/unit_03/w08d04/morning_exercise/README.md

 - In your terminal, checkout your `master` branch.
 - Pull down the most current data by doing `git pull origin master`
 - Take a look at your files.
 Everything should be there.

+#### Communicate
+- You need to link up that style sheet that you created to the index.html file.
+How will you do it?
+Discuss and decide who will do it, which branch you will be on, etc.
+- Go through the pull request process.
+- After the merge, pull the master data to your local file.
+- Open the `index.html` to make sure that everyting is connected properly.